syntax-syndicate/repomind/README.md

 ---

-**RepoMind** is a free, open-source AI-powered coding assistant that lets you chat with any public GitHub repository or developer profile.
+**RepoMind** is a free, AI-powered application using Agentic CAG to chat with any public GitHub repository or developer profile.
 Using an advanced **Context-Aware Engine**, RepoMind performs deep code analysis without requiring you to clone repositories.

 > **Stop reading code.
 Start talking to it.** 🚀